 Most people have a tendency to confuse paragliding with parasailing.
 Parasails are large, very stable, round parachutes generally pulled behind a boat at the beach or lake.
-They are very inefficient which is why it takes a powerful boat to pull them – but they are stable which is why tourists can go up in them.
+They are very inefficient which is why it takes a powerful boat to pull them - but they are stable which is why tourists can go up with them.
 Paragliders are aircraft that require pilots who are skilled at controlling them.

 How do I dress?

 Blue jeans and a t-shirt for the summer and warm pants and a jacket for the winter (avoid shorts in case of fall).
 Also, gloves if you have them, sunscreen, hat, and sunglasses.
 If it's hot you will need plenty of liquids, so be sure to bring something to drink.
 The only required item is a good pair of boots.
 We recommend strong ankle support, like good hiking boots that lace up over the ankle.
 The most common injury in paragliding is probably a sprained ankle.